cylc/cylc-admin/docs/proposal-rose-suite-run.md

      run1
      run2
    ```
-   * This is big change in working practise but Cylc 8 is a good time to
+   * This is big change in working practice but Cylc 8 is a good time to
      introduce it.
    * Use a symbolic link to identify the latest run which is the default name
      when performing operations on a suite?